crfield18/ParmEd/README.md

 To install ParmEd, either clone this git repository or download [the latest release](https://github.com/ParmEd/ParmEd/releases) and unpack the resulting tarball.
 This should create a new ParmEd source code directory.
-Change to that directory and build ParmEd with the command
+Change to that directory and build ParmEd with the command:

 ```sh
 python setup.py install